Roger-luo/Kebab/README.md

 Kebab is a quantum computation framework for Julia.Kebab aims to realize quantum algorithm simulation in different level(eg.hardware level/software level/...) under different computation model and provide useful support for experiments.

 # current functions
-- **Quantum Circuit** quantum circuit is basic structure to use this framework.[have not been finished]
+- **Quantum Circuit** quantum circuit is basic structure to use this framework.
 - **Quantum Fourier Transformation** QFT is based on quantum circuit

 - **Adiabatic Computation** Adiabatic Computation Module is realized by add adiabatic evolution gates